Farm to Bistro Programs

 And it tastes incredible.

-Tompkins Cortland Community College's innovative Farm to Bistro program will give students hands-on experience in every aspect of the food-production system, as the College will operate its own organic farm and supply fresh, local produce to Coltivare, the College's planned downtown Ithaca culinary center.
+Tompkins Cortland Community College's innovative Farm to Bistro concept will give students hands-on experience in every aspect of the food-production system, as the College will operate its own organic farm and supply fresh, local produce to Coltivare, the College's planned downtown Ithaca culinary center.

 The program supports two new degree programs at the College, Culinary Arts and Sustainable Farming and Food Systems, as well as students in existing programs Wine Marketing and Hotel and Restaurant Management.

 The Farm to Bistro program is unique in our region, and will address a need for qualified workers in organic farming, culinary arts, hospitality, and food and wine marketing.
 Local agriculture and related retail continue to grow – our students will lead the way.